federedef/BackupGenes/README.md

-# GraphPrioritizer
+# BackupGene
-Workflow to get priorization from graph data
+Workflow to get possible backup genes prioritized in an ordered list.